arshubham/gitignore/README.md

 Options:
-  clean             Removes build directories (can require sudo) generate-i18n     Generates .pot and .po files for i18n (multi-language support) install           Builds and installs application to the system (requires sudo) install-deps      Installs missing build dependencies run               Builds and runs the application test              Builds and runs testing for the application test-run          Builds application, runs testing and if successful application is started uninstall         Removes the application from the system (requires sudo)
+  clean             Removes build directories (can require sudo) install           Builds and installs application to the system (requires sudo) run               Builds and runs the application uninstall         Removes the application from the system (requires sudo)
 ```